awillig/dcp-vardis/spec-v1.0/dcp-changelog.md

 # Change Log

-## Changes since publication of Version 1.0
+## Changes since publication of (preliminary version of) Version 1.0

+- January 27, 2024:
+   - Various changes to the specification after implementing a version for simulation
+   - Removed this changelog from the actual specification document

 - October 17, 2022: VarDis: Changed meaning of
   `VARDISPAR_MAX_SUMMARIES` configuration variable to now include an